-Synthetic data is artificially generated data that mimics real data and can be used safely as an alternative to real data.
-Where feasible, synthetic data should be used rather than production data.
+Synthetic data is artificially generated data that mimics real data and can be used as an alternative to real data.
+Synthetic data use can have its own risks, and expert advice should be sought to ensure the benefits outweigh the risks.